 MTP-5 - Air temperature profiles by microwave technology

 There are a number of applications in meteorological and environmental sciences where it is desirable to measure the temperature of the atmosphere in the 1000 m closest to the ground.
-This is part of the Planetary Boundary Layer (PBL).
-The MTP-5 family of instruments is specifically designed to provide real-time PBL measurements with all-weather, unattended operation and automatic self-calibration.

-The MTP-5 family of instruments is specifically designed to provide real-time PBL measurements with all-weather, unattended operation and automatic self-calibration.
-They require no specialist knowledge to install, maintain and operate or to analyze the data, and are ideal for network use.
-MTP-5 uses a uniquely designed compact and rugged microwave receiver which is highly sensitive to atmospheric ‘black-body’ thermal radiation at 5 mm wavelength (60 GHz frequency).
-MTP-5 emits no radiation and does not require any operating licenses.
+and are ideal for network use.
+MTP-5 uses a uniquely designed compact and rugged microwave receiver which is highly sensitive to atmospheric ‘black-body’ thermal radiation at 5 mm

-MTP-5 is quick and simple to set up and most versions can be easily transported to different locations.
-Typically, the instrument is mounted on a platform a few meters above ground level or on the roof of a building.
-The instrument is connected to a PC running the operating software, which stores the data, calculates the temperature profiles using specially developed algorithms, and displays the results graphically every 5 minutes.
 MTP-5 is unique, in that it requires no specialist knowledge to operate.
 It is self-calibrating and produces the temperature profiles automatically in all conditions and in real time.
 These are the big advantages of the MTP-5 compared to other technologies including multi-channel-radiometers.

-MTP-5 is a remote sensing instrument that measures microwave radiation emitted from the lower 1000 m of the atmosphere, within the Planetary Boundary Layer.
-The atmosphere is a strong source of radiation but the changes due to temperature are small, so a very sensitive receiver is required.
-Unique radiometers and specially designed antennae operating in the 5 mm waveband form the heart of MTP-5 the single-channel-radiometer.
+is a strong source of radiation but the changes due to temperature are small, so a very sensitive receiver is required.
+Unique radiometers and specially designed antennae operating

-Atmospheric radiation is measured by scanning in angular steps from horizontal to vertical position.
-The operating software processes the data into vertical height and temperature information T(h).
-The data is stored and profiles are displayed graphically every 5 minutes, typically showing the temperature in 25 and 50 m height intervals.
+processes the data into vertical height and temperature information T(h).
+The data is stored and profiles are displayed graphically every 5 minutes, typically showing the temperature

 We also supply you with the most modern IT technology for optimal storage and processing of your data.
 Here we use products from leading manufacturers.